 The Toro Company (TTC)

-The Toro Company faces an uphill battle.
-Its weak sales growth and declining returns on capital show its demand and profits are shrinking.
-StockStory Analyst Team
+We wouldn’t buy The Toro Company.
+Its poor sales growth and falling returns on capital suggest its growth opportunities are shrinking.― StockStory Analyst Team

 1. News